ronilaukkarinen/md-wysiwyg-editor/README.md

 * Automatic conversion of typed markdown syntax into rich text in rich-text editing mode.
 For example, typing `# Header title` will make an H1 header and typing `**This text is bold.**` will give bolded text.
 Does not work for links, images, or tables.
 In addition to markdown syntax, certain strings will automatically convert to special characters (e.g., `--` to en dash and `---` to em dash).
 * Keyboard shortcuts for editing, formatting, etc. ([list](keyboard-shortcuts.md)) (except where prevented by browser—e.g., Ctrl+N for new file).

+## Notes

+Due to the bidirectional conversion between rich text/HTML and markdown, the editor may alter your markdown files.
+For instance, certain special characters may be escaped.
+Most importantly however, right now there's a limitation that causes front matter (e.g., YAML) to be automatically removed from markdown files.

 ### Future

 * Preferences menu.